Krystian19/cactus-app/README.md

 And voilà, the web client should be running @ http://localhost:5000/

 ## Todos
-+ - [ ] Remove logger points in the client service that are not useful
++ - [x] Remove logger points in the client service that are not useful
-  + - [ ] Remove the video proxy logger
+  + - [x] Remove the video proxy logger
-  + - [ ] Remove the image proxy logger
+  + - [x] Remove the image proxy logger
-  + - [ ] Setup logger event for when a service fails, and shutsdown
+  + - [x] Setup logger event for when a service fails, and shutdown
 + - [ ] Include the logger in the backend service for all incoming graphQL requests
 + - [ ] Setup glossary of services in the Meta project's README.md
 + - [ ] Setup multi-language support for the client